kd2qar/docker-fieldday/README.md

 - A list of *broken* calls. i.e. Calls that cannot be found in the callbook data.

+## Loading the callbook data.
+Currently, I use the script `qrzcheck` to load callbook data for the calls in the field day entries table.
+There is a column `fdcall` that is the callsign used for the exchange or in the entry submission.
+That is the call used to query the callbook information.
+There is a second column '`callsign`' which is the callsign that is *returned* when the callbook is queried.
+Usually, they are the same.
+However, when the fdcall is an old call that has been changed to a vanity call, they will not match.
+There were, at least, two cases in 2024 where someone was using their old callsign (presumably out of habit) durring the FD exchange so this attempts to handle that.

+The `qrzcheck` script uses the (not publshed yet) `callinfo` script to query the callbook and return the necessary SQL to insert or update the callbook data.

+For Example:
+...
+DELIMITER $$
+IF (SELECT fdcall FROM fieldday.qrzdata WHERE fdcall = 'w1aw') = 'w1aw' THEN
+     UPDATE fieldday.qrzdata SET `callsign`='w1aw',`addr2`='NEWINGTON',`grid`='FN31pr',`state`='CT',`country`='United States',`lastname`='ARRL HQ OPERATORS CLUB',`qrz_email`='W1AW@ARRL.ORG',`class`='C'     WHERE `fdcall`='w1aw';
+ ELSE
+     INSERT INTO fieldday.qrzdata (`fdcall`, `callsign`,`addr2`,`grid`,`state`,`country`,`lastname`,`email`,`qrz_email`,`class`) VALUES('w1aw', 'w1aw','NEWINGTON','FN31pr','CT','United States','ARRL HQ OPERATORS CLUB','W1AW@ARRL.ORG','W1AW@ARRL.ORG','C') ;
+END IF $$
+DELIMITER ;
+...

 ** This is more interesting than useful. **

+## Possible Improvements:
+- embed the callbook scripts in this image or publish the `callinfo` stuff.
+- automate the 'harvesting' of the N3FJP files, possibly copy or link to them at runtime.
+- ...